Online MSN Program

 Earning your Master of Science in Nursing is more than a way to advance your career.
 It’s an opportunity for you to shine.
 You get to develop expertise in an area that interests you, choosing from seven specializations, each in high demand.
-American Sentinel’s MSN program is CCNE – accredited, and 100% online, giving you the flexibility you need to balance work, school and home.
+American Sentinel’s online MSN program is CCNE – accredited, and 100% online, giving you the flexibility you need to balance work, school and home.

 Specialize with Confidence